popsim-consortium/stdpopsim/.github/ISSUE_TEMPLATE/species-qc-issue-template.md

 Where relevant, the QC reviewer should identify that parameter values match those given in the linked citation(s).

-- [ ] Documented (e.g. comment, docstring) reference assembly/version that is being targeted.
-- [ ] Number of chromosomes.
-  - Non-autosomal chromosomes included?
-Should they be?
-- [ ] Chromosome lengths.
 - [ ] Recombination rate.
   - This might be genome-wide, or per-chromosome.
 Both are fine.
   - Check there's a comment describing where it came from, and/or how calculated.